HardiMatholia/Image_Steganalysis/README.md

    - Modify the paths to the **stego**, **cover**, and **test** directories in the script to match the dataset locations on your machine.

 2. **Install Dependencies**
-   - Make sure all required Python packages are installed:
+   - Make sure all required Python packages are installed

 3. **Run the Script**
    - Execute the corresponding Python file: